BetsolLLC/campus-workshops-knowledge-base/index.md

 ### Full Stack Technologies that you will learn
 - **Flask** a light-weight Python framework will be used to build a RESTful API which will serve as the backend
-- **ReactJS** as JavaScript framework will be used to build the frontend UI application
+- **ReactJS** as JavaScript library will be used to build the frontend UI application
 - **PostgreSQL** as a database engine managed by pgAdmin a Database Management System (DBMS).
 - **Heroku** a Platform-as-a-Service cloud platform to realise our full stack application as a whole.